JuliaDynamics/CriticalTransitions.jl/docs/src/examples/duffing_TPT.md

-# Transition Path Theory (TPT) for the undriven Duffing oscillator
+# Transition Path Theory for the undriven Duffing oscillator

+In this example, we explore the application of Transition Path Theory to the undriven Duffing oscillator.
+We will compute various quantities of interest in Transition Path Theory (TPT), such as the Hamiltonian, committor functions, reactive currents, and reaction rates.
+These computations will be performed on a triangular mesh in the phase space, providing insights into the system's dynamics and transition paths between different states.

 ```@example TPT
 using CriticalTransitions